SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 Elements can easily be added to or removed from the start and end of the linked list by changing the links associated with the first or last element, but accessing or removing other elements requires stepping through the list until the correct element has been reached.

 ## Queue
-A queue is a list that only allows elements to be added to the back of the queue and only removing elements form the front of the queue (these operations are usually called `enqueue` and `dequeue`).
+A queue is a list that only allows elements to be added to the back of the queue and only removing elements from the front of the queue (these operations are usually called `enqueue` and `dequeue`).
 A queue follows the policy of First In, First Out (FIFO), as the element in the queue that was enqueued first is next to be dequeued.
 Consider the following queue:

 ```
 (back) charlie -> bob -> alice (front)